-Have there been any recent changes to the Foreign Investment rules in Singapore?
+Have there been any recent changes to the Foreign Investment rules in Indonesia?

 If yes, please provide a brief summary of the changes

-Not applicable – there have been no recent changes to foreign investment rules in Singapore per se.
-This note focuses on current FDI trends and possible changes to FDI rules.
+Not applicable – there have been no recent changes to foreign investment rules in Indonesia per se.
+This alert focuses on current FDI trends and possible changes to FDI rules.

 What was the rationale for the changes?

 General investment policy in Indonesia is undergoing a transformation as, although there is a recognition that the country is highly dependent on FDI (accounting for about one third of its GDP), the current regulatory regime is recognised as being cumbersome and suboptimal in promoting investment.
 Consequently, FDI rates have been falling over the past few years.

 In November 2019, the BKPM announced a proposal to change the Negative List into a list that promotes priority industries that are open to both foreign and domestic investment.
 Sectors that have been proposed by the BKPM to be included in the priority list, include the coal gasification, automotive and electronics sectors.